Offset Alpine fire

 The Offset Alpine fire was a 1993 fire that destroyed a Sydney printing plant owned by the company Offset Alpine Printing Ltd. Investigations of the incident by the police and by the Australian Securities & Investments Commission spanned over ten years, amid suspicions that the printing plant was burnt down as part of an insurance fraud.
 It also gained attention because of the high profile of individuals involved.

 Background

-In 1992 Stroika, an Australian Securities Exchange listed company called Stroika controlled by Rene Rivkin, bought the Offset Alpine printing firm from Kerry Packer for $15.3 million.
+In 1992 Stroika, an Australian Securities Exchange listed company controlled by Rene Rivkin, bought the Offset Alpine printing firm from Kerry Packer for $15.3 million.
 On Christmas Eve, 1993, the firm's sole asset, the printing plant, was destroyed by fire.
-It had been insured at replacement value ($53.2 million), more than three times its purchase price, and the share price skyrocketed.
+It had been insured at replacement value ($53.2 million), more than three times its purchase price, and shares skyrocketed.
 The fire was blamed on a staff barbecue, but suspicions of arson have persisted.

+In March 1995, in Rene Rivkin's investment column in The Canberra Times, he recommended purchases of shares in 'my very own company, Offset Alpine Group,' with 'profit up from 4.6¢ a share to 13.8¢ a share, an interim dividend up to 100 per cent from 2¢ a share to 4¢ a share.'
+The share price in October 1995 climbed 29c to $2.30 after shareholders accepted a $2.30-a-share takeover offer from Kalamazoo Holdings.